mysociety/popit/docs/index.md

 title: Overview
 ---

-PopIt is an easy-to-install web service for storing and sharing the names and career histories of public figures like politicians and celebrities.
+PopIt is a web service for storing and sharing the names and career histories of public figures like politicians or celebrities.
 We built it to save time and save pain for anyone building a website that is built on top of a list of people, whether a politician-watching site or a celeb-spotting one.

 ## Key features